aoandrew/CollectivistCapital/README.md

 Another important point to make is that this is an opt-in decision, and it is important that the community respects that as we do not want to create pressure-filled, shame-based generosity; this is simply not the ethos.
 It must be a self-directed, community and company and contributor-driven decision.

+Transition plans: <br >
+A company like CommunityUber would tap into customer discontent around the culture of the current company alternatives.
+However, support in X years, all the cars on the road started to transition to AI driven vehicles.
+A company like CommunityUber would never be able to succeed - it would inevitably fold.
+So a community driven plan would need to drafted.
+Something like - a AICarShare subsidiary would be drawn up.
+Twenty percent of the initiavive would be owned by Community Uber (in exchange for technology transfer, marketing goodwill, etc.) but the rest of the equity could be earned by new employees of the initiative.
+This addresses the practical reality of technology change that will materially affect the viability of any business.  (ie. Human-driven car rides costing $10 and driverless cars costing $5 will likely bankrupt any business of the first type in less than 6 months.).

 ## Next steps
 Create business plans, marketing plans, recruitment plans, open source technology plans for business ideas that could thrive under the above situations.

 ## REFERENCE ONLY